The Wallace Resource Library

 Preparing 16-18 year students for key science exams can be a challenging and often frustrating experience for teachers.
 There has been an ever increasing emphasis placed on the analysis of scientific data.
 One major problem facing science teachers has been finding good data sets to support all of these new initiatives and many of the examples often used within present education fail to represent recent advances in research, especially in the field.

 Operation Wallacea has been running research expeditions since 1995 and started taking sixth form students in 2004.
-With the help of funding from the Weston Foundation we have created a new science resource known as WRL (The Wallace Resource Library).
+With the help of funding from the Weston Foundation we have created a science resource known as WRL (The Wallace Resource Library).
 It provides novel data sets for the classroom and uniquely, these data sets have all been processed and produced by the actual scientists involved in the research.
 These data sets all originate directly from Operation Wallacea research sites around the world (15 different countries).

 A new and expanded version is now available containing 19 data sets and will be added to on a regular basis and build up into a significant ‘long-term’ resource for education.